bradchristie/taminations-flutter/assets/c1/o_formation.md

 # O Formation / Concept

-An "O" is a column formation with the centers spread apart (2 spaces between them).
-Any call that can be done from General Columns (Columns, Double Pass Thru, etc.), and which ends in General Lines or General Columns, can be done from "O" Formation.
+An "O" is a Column formation with the Centers spread apart (2 spaces between them).
+Any call that can be done from General Columns (Columns, Double Pass Thru formation, etc.), and which ends in General Lines or General Columns, can be done from "O" Formation.